Benzson92/banana-leaderboard/README.md

 ## Get started

+1. Clone the repository to your local machine.
+2. Navigate to the project directory in your terminal.
-1. Install dependencies
+3. Install dependencies

    ```bash
    yarn
    ```

-2. Start the app
+4. Start the app

    ```bash
     yarn start